 The Queen Elizabeth I Society aims to bring together scholars interested in the Queen and in the intellectual, artistic, cultural, and religious life of her court so that we can share ideas, develop professional friendships, and work together on collaborative projects.
 We welcome specialists in art, history, literature, music, politics, philosophy, and all other relevant fields.

 The 2015 Queen Elizabeth I Society Annual Meeting will be held in Raleigh, North Carolina, March 12-14, 2015, in conjunction with the South Central Renaissance Conference.

-Scholars of sixteenth-century history and culture are encouraged to submit a 400–500 word abstract by December 1, 2014.
+All scholars of sixteenth-century history and culture are encouraged to submit a 400–500 word abstract for the next annual meeting by December 1, 2014.

 Special Topic: we are especially interested in papers focusing on the life, interests, and accomplishments of either Edmund Spenser or the Sidneys in relation to Elizabeth I and the literature, art, science, religion, architecture, politics, or music of her reign.
 We will, of course, consider other topics as well.

 Submitting an abstract: All abstracts must be submitted via the South Central Renaissance Conference website.
 When asked, “Submit abstract to which organization," choose QEIS from the pull-down menu, and fill out the form.
 Then immediately send a brief email giving the title of the paper and the date you submitted the abstract to the President of QEIS, Brandie Siegfried (firstname.lastname@example.org).

 All papers accepted for the QEIS conference will be eligible for the Agnes Strickland Prize for best essay.
 To be considered for this prize, please send a copy of your conference paper to email@example.com by March 1, 2015.